 The enrollment period for next year is from November 1 to December 15.
 The exchanges allow you to compare health plans before you buy one.
 The exchanges also help you find out if you qualify for subsidies or free health care through Medicaid.
 States are given substantial federal grants to fund the exchanges and expand Medicaid.
 Despite this incentive, not all of them signed up.
 Find out your state's status.

 If You Can't Afford Health Insurance

 If you don't qualify for Medicaid, you may still be eligible for a subsidy.
-You will be eligible if your income is under 400 percent of the poverty level.
+You will be eligible if your income is between 100 and 400 percent of the poverty level.
 Instead of waiting for your annual tax rebate, you can get the tax credit each month.
 You may also qualify for reduced copayments and deductibles.
 Be more aware of your options by learning how to get Obamacare.

 You may also qualify for an exemption from the tax if your income is too low, your state hasn't expanded Medicaid, or you are in a situation of hardship.
 Know the exceptions to the rules by looking into Obamacare exemptions.

 If You Are on Medicare

 You now receive many wellness and preventive care visits for free.
 Medicare Preventive Services gives a full list of what Medicare covers.
 If you have Medicare Part D, Obamacare helps pay for your prescription drugs if you fell into the "doughnut hole."
 The ACA eliminates the doughnut hole in 2020.

 If You Are a Small Business Owner